useblocks/sphinx-needs/docs/configuration.rst

     Setting ``needs_reproducible_json = True`` will ensure the JSON output is reproducible, e.g. by removing timestamps from the output.

+.. versionadded:: 2.1.0

+    Setting ``needs_json_remove_defaults = True`` will remove all need fields with default values, greatly reducing the size of the JSON file.
+    The defaults are can be retrieved from the ``needs_schema`` now also output in the JSON file.

 .. _needs_build_json_per_id: